 The importance of data analytics in today’s world

 Data analytics plays a crucial role in various aspects of modern society.
-From business operations and marketing strategies to healthcare and social sciences, data analytics helps organizations make informed decisions, improve efficiency, and drive innovation.
+From business operations and marketing strategies to healthcare and social sciences, data analytics helps organisations make informed decisions, improve efficiency, and drive innovation.

 This information can be used to address societal challenges, inform public policy decisions, and drive social change.